Nikolai Morozov (revolutionary): Early life and revolutionary activities

 The son of a wealthy landowner and a serf woman who was bonded to his estate, Morozov was born in the village of Borok in the Governorate of Yaroslavl.
-He was initially educated at home before he started studying at the Second Moscow Gymnasium in 1869.
-He disliked the curriculum, especially Latin and divine law.
-He founded an informal self-education circle in natural science.
-He also attended lectures at Moscow University disguised in a student's uniform.
-He was expelled from school for distributing a science journal that had not been approved by the censorship division.
+He was initially educated at home before entering the second grade of the Second Moscow Gymnasium in 1869.
+At the gymnasium, he founded an informal self-education circle in the field of natural sciences, and from 1871 also attended lectures at Moscow University putting on a plaid and a leather forage cap, as was the custom among students at that time.
+Without finishing the fifth grade of a seven-year gymnasium, and not yet having managed to “discover new horizons in science,” Nikolai Morozov became a professional revolutionary, active in Russia and abroad.
 Showing an early interest in politics, he was on a police watchlist as a student.
 He joined the Circle of Tchaikovsky and was active in distributing propaganda among peasants in the Moscow, Voronezh, and Kursk governorates before police persecution forced him to return to Moscow.
 He moved to Saint Petersburg before departing for Geneva in 1874.

 In 1875, he returned to Russia and was arrested at the border but released after his father paid his bail.
 He again devoted himself to revolutionary activities, distributing propaganda among the peasants of Saratov governorate.

 In 1878, having returned to Saint Petersburg, Morozov was a member of Land and Liberty group where he co-edited their mouthpiece, Land and Liberty, (with Sergey Stepnyak-Kravchinsky).
 When the group faced an internal crisis over tactics, it split into two groups in August 1879.
 Morozov rejected the continued use of propaganda to bring about social change and, instead, advocated for use of direct action.
 He joined the more radical of the two factions, Narodnaya Volya (People's Will), eventually becoming one of its leaders.

 In 1880, Olga Lyubatovich and Morozov left Narodnaya Volya and went to live in Geneva and London, where he was introduced to Karl Marx.
 While in exile, Morozov wrote The Terrorist Struggle, a pamphlet that explained his views on how to achieve a democratic society in Russia.
 He advocated for large numbers of small, independent terrorist groups and argued that this approach would make it difficult for the Tsarist secret police to apprehend the terrorists.
 This would also help to prevent a small group of leaders gaining power, forming oligarchical dictatorships after the overthrow of the Tsar.

 Morozov returned to Russia in order to distribute The Terrorist Struggle on January 28, 1881, but was arrested at the border.
 He was imprisoned in Suwałki.
 Lyubatovich, having only just gone through childbirth, decided to attempt to rescue Morozov.
 However, her plan did not go well, and she was arrested and sent to Siberia in November 1882.